-The dominant anti-hero themes are a pretty timely and refreshing antidote to the current proliferation of Marvel and DC mega-movies.
+The anti-hero themes are a pretty timely and refreshing antidote to the Marvel and DC mega-movies that dominate cinema.
 If cinephiles thought the Batman movies were darker and deeper than the expected superhero fare then L’Angle Mort is so off the superhero mark it should be termed ‘genre-neutral’.
 For this is a superhero who is controlled by his superpower as much as the other way round.

 Even by the end of the film he hasn’t learned to control when and where it happens and for how long.
 In fact, he’s hapless enough to wander the streets naked when his invisibility does wear off unexpectedly and a bunch of street thugs chase him down the street as if he’s a freak.
 Which he certainly feels he is.